 Dear Valued Customer,

-Earlier this year, we introduced CoreVantage, the Edwards Health Care Services (EHCS) newsletter, and we’re thrilled to be back with another issue!
-Whether you’re a returning reader or just discovering CoreVantage, we’re here to provide valuable tools and insights to help you manage your diabetes with confidence.
+Earlier this year, we introduced CoreVantage, the Edwards Health Care Services (EHCS) newsletter—and we’re excited to bring you another issue!
+Whether you’re a longtime subscriber or new to CoreVantage, our goal is to provide practical tools and expert insights to help you manage diabetes with confidence.

 |